 While there could be several different answers for the questions above, there is one thing I have noticed that has either helped or in some cases harmed an athlete's recruiting efforts.

 In short, there are some coaches who need to step it up.

 What do I mean by that?
 Quite simply, there are some coaches in this state who do very little to nothing to help their athletes be recruited.
 In this day in the recruiting age, there are a couple of things that have to happen if an athlete is going to have a shot at being recruited.

 First off, each athlete who has an opportunity to play collegiate football needs a highlight film from each season starting their freshman season.
 Highlight tapes are essential.
 College coaches demand them as part of their evaluation process.

 Secondly, athletes need to attend as many camps and combines as possible.
-While standing out on Friday nights is also essential, attending camps and combines is just as essential.
+While standing out on Friday nights is very essential, attending camps and combines is just as well.

 Quite frankly, in my experience, college coaches will take the particulars of an athlete from a camp or combine before they will take it from a head coach.
 They know some coaches will fluff numbers from time to time.

 Most summer camps are held on college campuses.
 This gives the coaches an opportunity to evaluate hundreds of athletes in a day or two.
 Not only will the coaches from the host college be there, typically you will find coaches from numerous colleges there as well.
 This improves an athlete's chances of being noticed and potentially picking up an offer.